Hamburg City Hall: History

 In 1971 a room in the tower was only discovered accidentally during a search for a document fallen behind a filing cabinet.
 So there is a probability that there are even more rooms than the currently counted 647 rooms.

 Architecture

 On the outside the architectural style is Neo-Renaissance, which is abandoned inside for several historical elements.
 It is one of the few completely preserved buildings of historicism in Hamburg.
+The roof is made of copper which, over time, has reacted with carbon dioxide and water and turned green, showing the age of the building.
 Built in a period of wealth and prosperity, in which the Kingdom of Prussia and its military defeated France in the Franco-German War and the German Empire was formed, the look of the new Hamburg Rathaus was intended to express this wealth and also the independence of the State of Hamburg and Hamburg's republican traditions.
 The city hall has a total area of 17000 m2, not including the restaurant Ratsweinkeller, now called Parlament, of 2900 m2.
 The tower is 112 m high with 436 steps.
 It is a common misconception that Hamburg Rathaus has more rooms than Buckingham Palace (647 vs. 775), on a building area of 5400 m2.